ZengineHQ/maya/README.rst

 During the maya build process, maya will scan for ``package.json`` dependencies and include those dependencies in the build path.
 In this example, files inside ``plugins/some-plugin1/node_modules/zn-module-grid/src`` will be included in the corresponding JS, HTML and CSS build files.

 External modules can be hosted anywhere, as long as they are reachable via ``npm install``.
-For now, we are using `a GitLab group <https://gitlab.com/zn-modules-frontend>`_ to store all modules.

 The file structure and conventions of an external maya module are exactly the same as a maya-enabled project.
 Maya will include files in the `src` folder and ignore all the rest.
 You can use sibling folder and file locations to store tests, docs, etc.